FAYETTE COUNTY

 Save the Date!

 The Young Dems are having a cookout!
-Join us on Sunday, July 20th from 5 to 7pm for our annual fundraiser.
+Join us on Sunday, July 20th from 5 to 7pm for the annual fundraiser.
 More info to come!

 Eight candidates running in long-delayed Georgia PSC election